 Unusual Options Activity Insight: Peloton Interactive

-Shares of Peloton Interactive (NASDAQ:PTON) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved up to $122.1.
+Shares of Peloton Interactive (NASDAQ:PTON) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $118.69.

 - Option Type: SWEEP